goepp/r-blas/README.md

 # Accelerating Linear Algebra Operations in R by changing the BLAS library

 I read in many places that R can get way faster is you change the BLAS library it is linked to.
-Is this true?
+Is it true?

+**TL;DR: Yes**, changing your BLAS library can lead to massive speedups, especially for linear algebra operations.
+To see how to change your BLAS library, read along.

 This repo is a tentative effort to understanding how to tune R to have good performances.
 If you have comments, critics, suggestions of benchmarks, or if you have results that you think may be useful, please leave a pull request!